InspiryThemes/realhomes-docs/docs/google-maps-setup.md

 # How to get Google Maps API Key for your website

-> As of June 2016, to keep Google Maps running smoothly on your website you need a special API Key.
-To get and setup the API Key for Google Maps please follow the instructions below.
-Google Maps is no longer free, and they moved it to the Google Cloud Platform.
-You now need to have a Google Cloud account with a credit card or bank account attached, so they can charge you if you exceed their free tiers.

 ### **Login & Select Maps**

 Please go to [**Google API Console**](https://cloud.google.com/maps-platform/#get-started). and login with your google account.
 Once logged in it will display a popup so pick Maps from it.